BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ### Gaining Access

 If you are making a simple request to invite someone or yourself to the bcgov or BCDevOps organizations in GitHub, this can now be done with the
 [Platform Service's Github Access Managmenet Tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
-You do not need to create this github issue.
+You do not need to open a ticket or create a GitHub issue anymore, please use the app for all org membership requests.

+If you are a member in bcgov or BCDevOps org and are inviting another user to the org, your request will be approved automatically and processed right away.
+The invited user will get an invite in the email to join the org.
+Only after the invite is accepted, the membership will be granted to the invite user's GitHub ID account.

 If you are __asking to invite yourself to an org__ please note that the request will not be automatically approved.
 An administrator of the bcgov and bcdevops github organizations will still need to approve the request.
-If this is not done in a timely manner please continue creating this github issue with a small note describing your situation.
+If this is not done in a timely manner please ping one of our Platform Admin @patricksimonian @cailey.jones or @shelly.han in [#devops-operations](https://chat.developer.gov.bc.ca/channel/devops-operations) channel in Rocket.Chat.

 ## Removing Access